Nuxeo provides a Redis integration via the

 Copy this code to a file named

-delete_running_works.lua, change the Redis prefix (the code uses the default
+delete_running_works.lua, change the Redis prefix if required (the default prefix value is

 redis-cli --eval /path/to/delete_running_works.lua